sebbyjay/algorithms-data-structures-assignments/README.md

-# algorithms-data-structures-assignment-1-2024
+# algorithms-data-structures-assignments
+Assignments for Algorithms and Data Structures, in format of jupyter notebooks

+Author: Sebastien Dundas
-Assignment 1 for Algorithms and Data Structures @ LaTrobe 2024
+Project: Algorithms and Data Structures
+Date: Semester 1, 2024

+IMPORTANT DISCLAIMER: This repository contains coursework completed as part of my university studies.
+It is shared only as a portfolio demonstration.
+Copying, redistributing, or submitting this code for academic credit violates academic integrity policies and is prohibited.